Let’s tackle student editing! Teaching students to edit their writing can be accomplished!

 When I ask students to edit, they roll their eyes, ask if they can turn their papers in because they are done!
 As ELA teachers, we must teach students to edit (and flow into revising).
 I model my editing process for them and stress that I always find mistakes in my own writing.
 It’s important for students to understand that all writers make errors.

 Students really should read their papers multiple times when they think they are done.
 This improves their papers’ flow.
-Use whatever metaphor you want – fine tuning an instrument, polishing a car, finishing a painting.
+Use whatever metaphor you want: fine tuning an instrument, polishing a car, finishing a painting.
 As they read, they will improve small areas, but they should look for editing errors too.
 When teaching students to edit their writing, I find that a metaphor helps.

 When students get to that point, they will experience the wonder that is taking an idea, developing it, crafting it, and seeing a finished piece of art.
 I tell students they will experience a sense of accomplishment after properly editing their papers.

 That is what student editing should be, but it does take work to get students to that point.
 At the start of the semester, I am specific with student editing and become less specific as we progress.
 Here is how I manage student editing.

 I begin with encouragement and understanding.
 Teaching students to edit their writing requires modeling!
 I model editing to set the standard for students because the editing portion may be the most difficult in that writers already understand their messages.
 Objectively looking at a piece of your writing and determining if your writing best communicates your message by following standard conventions, rules, and expectations. . .

 I acknowledge with students that editing might be a big struggle.
 Looking through an editing list, I think we can acknowledge with students that this process is tough!

 Connecting grammar to writing might not come naturally for all students; therefore, be very intentional with your language and efforts.
 Grammar is so much more than what is wrong with student writing!
 However, standard grammatical rules exist so that we can communicate effectively.